Shadow Education Secretary Stephen Twigg has joined the schools debate with an education speech at the Royal Society for the Encouragement of Arts.

-Unusually his speech took three themes: freedom, devolution and collaboration.
+Unusually his education speech took three themes: freedom, devolution and collaboration.
 But he stayed true to those themes throughout the speech.

 His speech emphasised the current fashion for very short non-sentences: